2.7.4 - The role of the Sun in the tides.

-On the tides, it is the Moon to play the larger role; on average, 2.19 times that by the Sun.
+On the tides, it is the Moon to play the larger role.

 However, for the most part of the days, it is the Sun which determines what I call the daily structure of the tidal waves.